The Best Apprenticeship Programs for Coding Bootcamp Grads

-This article is your guide on how to get a coding apprenticeship after bootcamp training.
-It covers some of the best coding apprenticeship programs in the industry and gives you an idea of how much you will earn if you’re selected for one of these job training programs.
+This article is your guide on how to get a coding or computer programming apprenticeship after bootcamp training.
+It covers some of the best coding apprenticeship programs in the industry and gives you an idea of how much you will earn if you’re selected for one of these job training opportunities.

 What Is a Coding Apprenticeship?

-A coding apprenticeship is an on-the-job technical training program that allows students to get hands-on training right after they finish a bootcamp program.
+A coding apprenticeship is an on-the-job learning program that allows students to get hands-on technical training right after they finish a bootcamp program.
 During the apprenticeship, bootcamp graduates work side-by-side with seasoned professionals.
 They are often assigned a mentor who oversees their work and offers guidance.

 An apprenticeship is an extension of classroom training.
 As a job training program designed to give you real-world experience, it will allow you to adapt to the rigors of a regular full-time job, making the transition from student to worker seamless.

 LaunchCode is a free tech training institute dedicated to bridging the talent gap in the tech industry.
-It has an apprenticeship program for fresh bootcamp graduates or any other entry-level programmer who wants to gather more experience.
-The full-time paid apprenticeship program requires a commitment of 40 hours per week.
+It offers computer programming apprenticeships for fresh bootcamp graduates or any other entry-level programmer who wants to gather more experience.
+The full-time coding apprenticeship program is a paid opportunity that requires a commitment of 40 hours per week.